ziko387/Django1/todolist/musa.md

 2. add djangorestframework as part of the installed app
 3. have viewers return data as jason files
 4. create serializers (pick a data to showcase from API )

+### user authentication
+-identity management :: who is using the app -Authorisation :: users privilages :: what users can do once authentication

+## steps to create an authentication module
+1. within settings.py of the project modify authentication setting
+2. login_url ::# redirect unauthenticated users back to the login screen
+3. login_redirect_url::#after login what page will the  user see
+4. logout_redirect_url::## after logout,redirect the user back to the login screen

+create views .py of login and logout create render redirect template register the urls to map to the authentication function in views do migrations:: python manage.py migrate